Why Kloup?

 Every feature started as a workaround.

-We wrote Kloup while running our own pre-seed and then bridge round.
+We wrote Kloup while running our own pre-seed, then a bridge round.
 Every screen began as a frustrated workaround in a spreadsheet — then a one-off script — then a tab.
 When enough tabs lived in one place, that place was Kloup.

 Founder at a desk with the Kloup dashboard on screen, surrounded by a spreadsheet, a one-off script, and notes